Stony Brook, NY

 - Race Practice: To wrap up this 5 day camp, participants will get the opportunity to prove what they've learned by racing each stroke!
 Swimmers will be challenged to swim all out with the skills and techniques that they learned over the course of the week and then maintain that form through fatigue.

-Each day, swimmers and parents are invited to ask Tyler questions during a Q&A session.
-Gain insight into his training regimen, diet and nutrition, and recovery tactics.
+Each day, swimmers and parents are invited to ask Brett and Tyler questions during a Q&A session.
+Gain insight into their training philosophies, diet and nutrition, and recovery tactics.
+Get to know them and relate to both for their journeys as inspiration for yourself.

 PUT YOUR SKILLS TO THE TEST

-Take a photo while wearing Tyler's medals, get autographs, and receive a special gift from our sponsors!
+Take a photo with Brett and Tyler, get autographs, and receive a special gift from our sponsors!